-1. Communications conducted pursuant to Section 1.5, Q&A Period, and Section 1.4, Bidders' Conference; 2.
+1. Communications conducted pursuant to Section 1.4, Q&A Period, and Section 1.3, Bidders' Conference; 2.
 For the purpose of conducting necessary business arising from a pre-existing or on-going business relationships; 3.
 As part of any proposer interview process initiated by the CDJFS; 4.
 Potential proposers may request that the RFP and all posted RFP documents be sent via U.S. mail; 5.
 Any Public Records Request (PRR) made through any of CDJFSs; 6.
-Notification of any changes or announcements related to this RFP through the CDJFSs vendor notification list; and, 7.
-A public meeting of the respective Boards of County Commissioners at which the award of a contract(s), pursuant to this RFP has been placed on the agenda for discussion.
+Notification of any changes or announcements related to this RFP through the CDJFSs vendor notification list; and,

-RFP, CDJFSs may, at their discretion, make necessary additions or changes to the RFP by addendum or amendment.
-Questions received after 9:00 a.m. on the date the Q&A period closes will not receive a response.
+2 Boards will disregard any questions which do not appropriately reference a RFP provision or location, or which do not include identification for the originator of the question.
+If Boards determine that a question cannot be resolved by reference to any section of the RFP, Boards may, at their discretion, make necessary additions or changes to the RFP by addendum or amendment.
+Boards will not respond to any questions received after 9:00 a.m. on the date the Q&A period closes.
 (See Section 1.3 for closing date.)